tomtheisen/stax/docs/execution.md

 The input stack will contain two arrays.
 One represents the string, and the other will be the nested array structure of numbers.
 Commas are optional.
 Unrecognized characters cause the eval to fail.
 If the eval fails, then the stack just keeps the string representation of standard input.

 ## Perform Instructions
 This is where all the stuff happens.
+After executing the program, if the top of the stack is a block, the block is executed.
+This is repeated until the top of the stack is not a block.
+This is mostly useful for recursion.

 ## Output Check
 After execution is complete, if no output has happened yet, a single popped value is printed.